astral-sh/ruff/crates/ruff_server/docs/setup/NEOVIM.md

 See [`nvim-lspconfig`'s server configuration guide](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#ruff) for more details on how to configure the server from there.

-**Important note**: If you have the older language server (`ruff-lsp`) configured in NeoVim, make sure to disable it to prevent any conflicts.
+**Important note**: If you have the older language server (`ruff-lsp`) configured in Neovim, make sure to disable it to prevent any conflicts.

 #### Tips